-Many of these elements are met by the requirements of FSSC 22000 through the need for external communication (ISO 22000:2018 4.2), the Selection and Management of Suppliers (ISO/TS 22002-

-1: 9.2) and the Control of externally provided processes, products, and services (ISO 22000:2018 - 7.1.6).
+Many of these elements are met by the requirements of FSSC 22000 through the need for external communication (ISO 22000:2018 4.2), the Selection and Management of Suppliers (ISO/TS 22002-1: 9.2), and the Control of externally provided processes, products and services (ISO 22000:2018 - 7.1.6).

-Both the PCHF and FSSC 22000 require that an organization maintains effective communications with its suppliers and customers to identify who needs to be controlling the identified hazards.
-Both require the evaluation and monitoring of providers and suppliers of products or services to ensure that they do not pose a risk to the supply chain.
+The PCHF and FSSC 22000 require an organization to maintain effective communications with its suppliers and customers to identify who needs to be controlling the identified hazards.
+Both require the evaluation and monitoring of providers and suppliers of products or services to ensure they do not pose a risk to the supply chain.
 Both PCHF and FSSC 22000 have the flexibility to choose appropriate supplier verification procedures, and both suggest onsite audits, sampling and testing, and review of the supplier's safety records; as verification activities.